Alicode1382/autotype/README.md

 ## How To Use

-If you want to know how to use the package, go to the example folder
+If you want to know how to use the package, go to the example folder Directory: `example/lib/homepage.dart`

 ```dart
 import 'package:auto_type/auto_type.dart';